The TASEP on Galton-Watson trees

 \subsection{Acknowledgment}

 N.\ Georgiou acknowledges partial support from EPSRC First Grant EP/P021409/1: ``The flat edge in last passage percolation" for the initial development of this project and by “The Dr Perry James (Jim) Browne Research Centre on Mathematics and its Applications" individual grant.
 D.\ Schmid thanks the Studienstiftung des deutschen Volkes and the TopMath program for financial support.
 The research was partly carried out during visits of N.\ Gantert and D.\ Schmid to the University of Sussex and during visits of N.\ Georgiou to the Technical University of Munich.
 Grateful acknowledgement is made for hospitality to both universities.
 N.\ Georgiou and D.\ Schmid thank the Mathematisches Forschungsinstitut Oberwolfach for hospitality and support in the final stages of the project.
+Moreover, we thank Lukas Andreson for pointing out several inaccuracies in the published version.
 Finally, we thank the anonymous referees and associate editor for their comments.